https://www.tenancy.govt.nz/ Tenancy Services – offering advice and information for landlords and tenants who rent their

 - Complete the tenancy agreement and take note of any special conditions.

 - Sign the bond lodgement form (we will lodge the bond with the Tenancy Services and you will receive a letter from them after your bond has been lodged).

 - Complete and sign the direct debit form if provided.

-- Listen carefully and take notes during your pre-tenancy meeting with our property manager, he/she will guide you through all the relevant details of the tenancy agreement, describe any special conditions that may apply and detail your on-going responsibilities.
+- Listen carefully and take notes during your pre-tenancy meeting with our property manager, they will guide you through all the relevant details of the tenancy agreement, describe any special conditions that may apply and detail your on-going responsibilities.

 - Pay your advance rent, and bond .

 Before you move in: